Heidedo/Ridle-with-NLM/README.md

 Finally, we experimented with a different SBERT model.
 Analyzing the default model and the enhanced model, the main differences were in the embedding size and the maximum sequence length processed by the model.
-We have seen that the second model outperformed the default model for most knowledge graphs tested.
+The second model outperformed the default model for most knowledge graphs tested.
 This might be because more significant embeddings can encapsulate more detailed text representation, making it easier for the model to predict instance types.